zoetrope/gh-mop/README.md

 mop provides a convenient feature to search and complete predefined utility commands, which allows you to quickly access and execute frequently-used commands during manual operations.
 To use this feature, follow these steps:

-1. Create a Utility Issue: In your GitHub repository, create an Issue dedicated to utility commands.
+1. Create a Utility Issue: In your GitHub repository, create an Issue dedicated to utility commands (e.g. #5).
 Define the utility commands in this Issue using the same format as regular operations.
 2. Update Configuration: Open your `.mop.json` configuration file and set the `utilities` field to the number of the Utility Issue you created.
 This will let mop know where to find the utility commands.
 3. Search and Complete: While working on a manual operation, press the `Ctrl+o` shortcut to initiate a search for the predefined utility commands.
 Upon selecting a command from the list, it will be automatically completed in your current console, ready for execution.